Frequently Asked Questions

-We use luxury mini-buses that comfortably hold 11 passengers.
+We use comfortable mini-buses or vans that comfortably hold 14 passengers.

 Yes, almost always.
 Let us know when you book so we can work with our local suppliers to make sure we’re taking care of you.

 We strongly recommend a medium sized suitcase.
 Hauling a large suitcase through airports and lodging gets tiring.
 Bring only what you need, and limit yourself to one medium sized suitcase (with wheels) and one small day-pack/back-pack as your carry on bag.
 You can use the day-pack/back-pack for daytime activities if you are out and active during the day.
-Domestic luggage restrictions are 23kg for your checked bag, and 7kg for your carry on.
+Our guides usually travel with a medium suitcase that is 64cm (25") tall, including the wheels, 44cm (17") wide, and 23cm (9") deep.
+Total measurements adding up to 131cm (51 inches).
+If you can pack into a case this size you'll find managing your suitcase so much easier.
+Domestic luggage restrictions are 23kg (50lbs)for your checked bag, and 7kg (15lbs) for your carry on.
+Our domestic airlines DO limit you to those weights, unlike in the USA.
 Our clients are always telling us they should have stuck to only what is recommended in the packing list we send, and not brought so much luggage with them!